MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Implementation Details

 where $H^{v,q} \in \mathbb{R}^{l_{vq}, d}$, $l_{vq}=l_{v}+l_{q}$.
-We utilize only the representation part of video features and they are followed by the 3-layered MLPs and Sigmoid to predict the start and end positions of moment, respectively, as follows:
+We utilize only the representation part of video features, and the 3-layered MLPs and Sigmoid follow them to predict the start and end positions of the moment, respectively, as follows:

 where $p^{s}$ and $p^{e} \in \mathbb{R}^{l_{v}}$.
 We also introduce the interpolation labels $y_{i}^{s}$, $y_{i}^{e}$ to utilize abundant information of moment labels as follows: